Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

 Even worse is the fact that our cats can smell the faintest trace of cat pee (even if we don’t notice it), and it will actually draw them back to the same place to pee again.

-Cat Pee Smell on Wood Floors
+How to Get Rid of Cat Pee Smell on Wood Floors

 One of the things that makes this such a great product for wood floors is that it comes with a special nozzle that adjusts the spray for your specific situation.
 If it’s a fresh stain, then a quick mist will do the trick.
 However, you can change the setting to foam for deeper set stains and odors.
 There’s also a stream setting that can help you target the nooks and crannies in your wood floors.